-Craig Elder, Junior Warden
+Craig Elder, Senior Warden

 I have been attending St. James Cathedral since moving to Chicago in March 2015, having transferred from St. Paul’s Church in Milwaukee, WI.
 I previously attended Calvary Episcopal Church in Memphis, TN and St. Mark’s Episcopal Church in Jonesboro, AR.
 At St. James, I am currently the Junior Warden and on the Usher Team.
 I am married to Arista Elder and have an adult son, Nathaniel, who lives in Memphis, TN.

 I’m a Director at Robert W. Baird, serving as a senior fixed income analyst in the Private Wealth Management Equity and Fixed Income Research Group.
 I’m a member of Baird’s Investment Policy Committee and serve on the PWM Fixed Income Credit Committee.
 I have a BBA in Business Administration with a major in Finance from the Fogelman College of Business and Economics at the University of Memphis and received a MBA with an emphasis in finance from Christian Brothers University in Memphis.
 I’m a member of the Fixed Income Analyst Society in New York, the Chicago Council on Global Affairs, the CFA Society of Chicago and the CFA Institute.